ComedicChimera/whirlwind/docs/memory-model.md

 with the keyword `global`.

 Global references are inherently unsafe and can be explicitly deleted using the `delete` function.
-These references are always nullable and must check for nullable should they be used.
 Global references are also used for concurrency but should NEVER be accessed without a guard or lock in concurrent situations.

-Constructs at the global level may contain global references or other references: however, those references are inherently nullable.
+Constructs at the global level may contain global references or other references.
 This practice is NOT recommended and should be avoided if possible.

 Global references may not be stored in local variables or constructs.